 A day or two since, (says the Daily News Paris Correspondent), a hackney carriage, containing three gentlemen and a lady, drove up to the door of a house in the Rue du Bac.
 A moment after they had alighted, a commissary of police, accompanied by several sergens-de-ville, inquired of the coachman where he had taken up his company.
-His answer was such as to lead to further inquiries of the concierge which was rather numerous, and arrested several individuals.
-I have not heard the character of the Orleanist, Republican, or Socialist.
+His answer was and presided over by a commissioner, with three dividuals.
+I have not heard the character of the publican, or Socialist.